rigellago2013/http-monitor-server/README.md

 Inside the "src" directory, there are several subdirectories:  <br/> <br/>
 "common" -  contains shared utility functions, constants, or base classes.  <br/>
 "database" - files related to the database integration, such as the DAO (Data Access Object). <br/>
-"utils" - additional utility files.  <br/>
+"utils" - additional utility files such as constants.  <br/>
-"config" - configuration-related files.  <br/>
+"config" - configuration-related files such as CORS.  <br/>
-"modules/ping" - files related to the "ping" functionality, such as controllers, services, and specifications.  <br/>
+"modules/ping" - files related to the "ping" functionality, such as controllers, services, specifications and tests.  <br/>
 "schemas" - files defining the application's data models or schemas. <br/>
 </p>